 The National COVID-19 Clinical Evidence Taskforce launched the 'living guidelines' at the start of the COVID-19 pandemic to provide the latest, evidence-based recommendations to clinicians caring for patients with COVID-19.
-The RACP is a member of the Taskforce and sit on the National Steering Committee.
-As such the RACP provides feedback on these 'living guidelines' to ensure consistency in the clinical management of COVID-19 across healthcare settings.
+The RACP was a member of the Taskforce and sat on the National Steering

+Committee.
+As such, the RACP provided regular input and feedback on these 'living guidelines' to ensure consistency in the clinical management of COVID-19 across healthcare settings.

-Recommendations have been developed for:
+Recommendations were developed for:

 - Definition of disease severity

 - Monitoring and markers of clinical deterioration

 - Drug treatments

 - Chemoprophylaxis

 - Respiratory support in adults

 - Respiratory support in neonates, children and adolescents

 - Venous thromboembolism (VTE) prophylaxis

-- Therapies for existing indications in patients with COVID-19 UPDATED
+- Therapies for existing indications in patients with COVID-19

 - Post-COVID-19

 - Timing of surgery following COVID-19 infection

 - Pregnancy and perinatal care

 - Child and adolescent care